NREL/REopt_API/README.md

 <h3>Django API for REopt tool</h3>

-Under development, will provide api to REopt model for performing solar plus storage optimization Note, the project has been developed in Windows but should be easy to administrate in Linux/OSX if preferred Instructions will assume a Windows based install where you have administrator privleges or access to the C:/ via command prompt
+Under development, will provide api to REopt model for performing solar plus storage optimization
+Note, the project has been developed in Windows but should be easy to administrate in Linux/OSX if preferred
+Instructions will assume a Windows based install where you have administrator privleges or access to the C:/ via command prompt

 <h4>If setting up from scratch:</h4>

 1. You will need Python 2.7 installed.
-You can get it here: https://www.python.org/download/releases/2.7/ Python will generally install in C:\Python27\, which will get added to your PATH environmental variable.
+You can get it here: `https://www.python.org/download/releases/2.7/`
+   Python will generally install in `C:\Python27\`, which will get added to your `PATH` environmental variable.
-   If python has successfully been installed and added to your path, you should be able to open a command prompt and type: python
+   If python has successfully been installed and added to your path, you should be able to open a command prompt and type: `python`

-   If you see: 'python' is not recognized as an internal or external command, you need to add C:\Python27\ to your PATH
+   If you see:
+   `'python' is not recognized as an internal or external command`
+   Then:
+   `set PATH=%PATH%;C:\Python27\`

-2. Python packages are installed using pip.
-This is a package which should be included with Python, within C:\Python27\Scripts\
+2. Python packages are installed using `pip`.
+This is a package which should be included with Python, within `C:\Python27\Scripts\`

-   Add C:\Python27\Scripts\ to your PATH
+   `set PATH=%PATH%;C:\Python27\Scripts\`

 3. The Django project will be installed within a virtual environment.
 Install the package with pip